alexarchambault/scalasphere-dependency-management-with-coursier/README.md

 $ ./launch
 ```

+Compiles and caches a bunch of things on first launch.

 Type `n`, Enter to go to the next slide, or `p`, Enter, to go back.

 Type Ctrl+D, or `q`, Enter, to exit.